4 Mark-Free Sheet Metal Bending Techniques

 Reasons for bending marks

-In this article, we will use the example of bending a V-shaped part to discuss the process.
+In this article, we will use the example of bending a V-shaped part to illustrate the intricacies of the sheet metal bending process.

 Schematic diagram of the bending process